amphitheatre-app/docs/content/web3-developer-guide/getting-started/aleo.md

 https://github.com/amphitheatre-app/amp-example-aleo` to get a local copy.

 The `amp-example-aleo` application is, as you'd expect for an example, small.
-It's a Aleo application that loop print the '3u32'.
+It's a Aleo smart contract that print the '3u32'.

 Here's all the code from `src/main.leo`: